-- Ensure that staff are aware of the Board policy and procedures. - Establish and monitor digital citizenship and responsibility through the board and school's Code of Conduct. - Instruct and model, for staff and students, digital citizenship and responsibility. - Authorize in the school the use of technology for the sole purpose of enhancing academic achievement, while respecting the dignity and safety of all members of the school community. - Ensure that all students and parents are aware of the students' rights and responsibilities regarding the use of information technology, including protection of privacy and security of Board systems. - Ensure that a record of signed Usage of the Boards Computers, Network, Internet and Email application and agreement. - Ensure that parental permission is obtained during the registration process for the publication of student pictures and information on publicly accessible sites Identification of students for school related activities. - Facilitate technological accessibility for all students. - Monitor student use of the network, board owned and personal devices for appropriate use, as well as establish school procedures for the use of technology in the school and classroom. - Address abuse of technology resources in a manner consistent with the Board and school Code of Conduct - Ensure that any information accessed or posted to school, student or public sites is consistent with the Municipal Freedom of Information and Protection of Privacy Act.
+- Ensure that staff are aware of the Board policy and procedures. - Establish and monitor digital citizenship and responsibility through the board and school's Code of Conduct. - Instruct and model, for staff and students, digital citizenship and responsibility. - Authorize in the school the use of technology for the sole purpose of enhancing academic achievement, while respecting the dignity and safety of all members of the school community. - Ensure that all students and parents are aware of the students' rights and responsibilities regarding the use of information technology, including protection of privacy and security of Board systems. - Ensure that a record of signed Usage of the Boards Computers, Network, Internet and Email application and agreement is kept students at the school in the Student OSR and employees kept with the Human Resources Department - Ensure that parental permission is obtained during the registration process for the publication of student pictures and information on publicly accessible sites Identification of students for school related activities. - Facilitate technological accessibility for all students. - Monitor student use of the network, board owned and personal devices for appropriate use, as well as establish school procedures for the use of technology in the school and classroom. - Address abuse of technology resources in a manner consistent with the Board and school Code of Conduct - Ensure that any information accessed or posted to school, student or public sites is consistent with the Municipal Freedom of Information and Protection of Privacy Act.